I-Segmenter: Integer-Only Vision Transformer for Efficient Semantic Segmentation: Background and Related Work

 ViT quantization poses inherent challenges due to the architectural diversity of its operators.
 Components such as linear projections (Linear), matrix multiplications (MatMul), normalization layers (LayerNorm), activation functions (GELU), and attention mechanisms (Softmax) exhibit distinct distributional shapes and sensitivities to precision (Figure~\ref{fig:Op_distribution}).
 Quantization methods must accommodate both highly skewed distributions, such as those from activation functions, and more Gaussian-like distributions, such as those from linear projections.
 This heterogeneity makes it difficult to preserve accuracy across the network, particularly when using naive uniform quantization.

 One of the central difficulties in quantizing ViT arises from the sensitivity of attention layers.
-Multi-Head Self-Attention (MHSA) relies on precise dot-product computations, which are particularly vulnerable to quantization noise.
-In fact, QK dot products are highly sensitive to precision loss, as small errors are amplified by the Softmax function, whose exponential mapping magnifies even small quantization errors, ultimately yielding unstable and biased attention weights.
+MHSA relies on precise dot-product computations between query $Q$ and key $K$ vectors, which determine attention weights after normalization through the Softmax function.
+These $QK$ dot products are highly sensitive to precision loss, as small errors are amplified by the Softmax function, whose exponential mapping magnifies even minor quantization errors, ultimately leading to unstable and biased attention weights.

 Reducing precision can therefore severely degrade attention scores.
 In addition, ViTs heavily rely on LayerNorm, whose non-linearity poses challenges for quantization since it prevents straightforward use of scaling factors or integer arithmetic through the dyadic assumption.
 LayerNorm' fragility is due to its dependence on small variances, making it highly susceptible to activation explosion under scaling errors.
 Another critical difficulty arises from activation outliers: both logits and GELU activations exhibit long-tailed distributions.
 Uniform quantization allocates bins uniformly across the entire range, which wastes resolution on rarely occurring large values while undersampling the dense region around the peak.
 Consequently, near-zero activations are not captured with sufficient precision, and rare but large activations are quantized too coarsely, introducing distortions that accumulate across layers and can severely impact model stability.
 This effect is exacerbated by the repeated stacking of Transformer blocks, where quantization errors accumulate and amplify with depth.
 Residual connections further amplify this issue, acting as direct linear pathways that propagate noise without attenuation and limiting the potential for error correction.
 Finally, positional encodings, whether sinusoidal or learned, are also vulnerable to quantization, as distortions risk distorting the spatial relationships essential for retaining the model's accuracy.
 Similarly, the class embedding is particularly sensitive, as it serves as the global information aggregator.
 Quantization noise on this token propagates to all subsequent layers, potentially degrading the quality of the final representation and reducing classification accuracy.